 Any Development subsidized through the Section 8 program which receives an unsatisfactory physical condition rating may have its subsidy payments reduced, suspended or terminated.
 In addition, HUD may reduce the Section 236 subsidy in certain cases if a unit or units in a Development subsidized through the Section 236 program become not habitable for any reason.
 In the event such payments were reduced, suspended or terminated in respect of a Permanent Mortgage Loan subsidized by a HAP Contract or a Section 236 Contract, such reduced, suspended or terminated payments would not be available to pay debt service on such Mortgage Loan, which could result in a default on such Mortgage Loan.
-See "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs-Subsidy Programs-Section 236 Program" and "-Section 8 Program."
+See "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs-Section 236 Program" and "-Section 8 Program."

-The Corporation is currently aware that (i) two (2) Developments with two (2) permanent senior Mortgage Loans insured by Fannie Mae with an aggregate outstanding mortgage balance of \$32,150,463, (ii) one (1) subordinate Mortgage Loan with an outstanding balance of \$821,576, and (iii) one (1) subordinate Mortgage Loan underlying the 2018 Series B Participant Interest with an outstanding balance of \$2,238,897, as of October 31, 2024, have each received a Notice of Default of the Section 236 Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
+The Corporation is currently aware that (i) three (3) Developments with three (3) permanent senior Mortgage Loans insured by Fannie Mae, or REMIC with an aggregate outstanding mortgage balance of \$38,602,300, (ii) two (2) subordinate Mortgage Loan with an outstanding balance of \$849,052, and (iii) one (1) subordinate Mortgage Loan underlying the 2018 Series B Participant Interest with an outstanding balance of \$2,238,897, as of April 30, 2025, have each received a Notice of Default of the Section 236 Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
 These Developments are required to maintain certain reserves for replacements for capital improvements; such reserves could be applied to rectify the applicable Notice of Default.
 However, the Corporation can give no assurance as to whether such loan proceeds and reserves will, in fact, be used by the Mortgagor in such manner or whether the amount of such reserves will be sufficient to correct all violations.